Sean-Dickey-thycotic-com/ssi-docs/ibm/qradar/dashboard/accessing-ss-events.md

 ## Deploy Log Source

-1. On the Admin Page of QRadar, click on __deploy changes__ button.
+1. On the Admin Page of QRadar, click on the __deploy changes__ button.

    ![](images/48c6869e6d9f8a58aacabfaa0e936afb.png)